kronicd/WA_Covid_Mailer/readme.md

 * Custom PHP is used to add and remove email addresses from a dreamhost announcement mailing list
 * `wacovidmailer.py` is configured to run every 15 minutes and has the `Dreamhost Announce` configuration items filled out
 * Dreamhost manages the mailing list functionality including confirmation emails for subscribe actions
-* The PHP code is not included as it would be of limited use and add significant confusion for those attempting deployment
+* The PHP code is not included as part of this release as it would be of limited use and add significant confusion for those attempting deployment

 The core of the subscription function is essentially: